LLNL/Silo/docs/Chapter2-Section6.md

 * **Description:**

-  Each of the object Silo supports has corresponding methods to both write them to a Silo database `file` (DBPut...
-  ) and get them from a `file` (DBGet...
+  Each of the object Silo supports has corresponding methods to both write them to a Silo database `file` (DBPut...) and get them from a `file` (DBGet...).
-  ).

   However, Silo objects can also be accessed as generic objects through the generic object interface.
   This is recommended only for objects that were written with `DBWriteObject()` method.

   Notes:

-  For the details of the data structured returned by this function, see the Silo library header file, silo. h, also attached to the end of this manual.
+  For the details of the data structured returned by this function, see the Silo library header file, silo.h, also attached to the end of this manual.

 ---